 Impairment of accounts receivable is recognized based on the simplified method with the use of the expected credit losses for the entire remaining term of the contract.
-To calculate the credit loss allowance for accounts receivable, the Group applies a matrix.
-Historic levels of credit losses are adjusted to take current and forward-looking information into consideration that could impact customers' ability to pay the receivable.
 At confirmation that the customer will not be able to pay the account receivable, the gross value of the asset is written off against the related provision.
-Historically, the Group has recognized low credit losses, customer credits are relatively short term, and the company has relatively few unpaid outstanding accounts receivables due.
-The credit risk is deemed as low.
+For detailed information, refer to section 3 - Credit and Counterparty Risks.